Tomato6966/Multipurpose-discord-bot/README.md

   <summary>Click to expand</summary>

   *To have your Bot able to play music, you need to connect it to a lavalink Station!*
-  *There are many public ones out there for example lavalink.eu* An example for a public configuration will be listed down below
+  *There are many public ones out there for example lava.link* An example for a public configuration will be listed down below

   1. Make sure `Java 11` is installed on your System!